Hand & Wrist

 Frequently Asked Questions

-I have RA and my little finger won't straighten — is this a tendon rupture or joint disease?
+I have RA and my little finger won't straighten.
+Is this a tendon rupture or joint disease?

 This distinction is critical and cannot be made without examination.
 Inability to extend the finger at the MCP joint while passive extension is normal strongly suggests tendon rupture.
 An inability to extend passively suggests joint contracture.
 Our hand surgeons can differentiate these on examination, often supplemented by ultrasound or MRI.